cfusco77/Credit_Risk_Analysis/README.md

 Precision: High Risk .01 | Low Risk 1.00 \
 Recall: High Risk .69 | Low Risk .40

+### Use the SMOTEENN Algorithm to Predict Credit Risk
 D. Combination (Over and Under) Samping: SMOTEENN combines the SMOTE and Edited Nearest Neighbors (ENN) algorithms.
 SMOTEENN is a two-step process:
 1. Oversample the minority class with SMOTE.
 2. Clean the resulting data with an undersampling strategy.
 If the two nearest neighbors of a data point belong to two different classes, that data point is dropped.